Store Mapping

 }

-In real world, you will often come across nullable attributes of complex entities.
-Then you can call mapNull directly on the Store you create to use with your form elements:
+In the real world, you will often come across nullable attributes of complex entities.
+Call mapNull directly on the Store you create to use with your form elements:

 @Lenses